dalgard/meteor-viewmodel/README.md

 ## API

-This is an extract of the full API – take five minutes to explore the ViewModel class with `dir(ViewModel)` and viewmodel instances with `debugger` in your dev-tools of choice.
+This is an extract of the full API – take five minutes to explore the ViewModel class with `dir(ViewModel)` and viewmodel instances with `debugger` in your dev tools of choice.

 ### {{bind}}

-This Blaze helper is only registered on templates with a declared viewmodel.
-The name of the helper may be changed:
+As a starting point, this Blaze helper only gets registered on templates with a declared viewmodel.
+The name of the helper may be changed like this:

 ```javascript
 ViewModel.helperName = "myBind";
 ```

-You may choose to register the helper globally:
+You may choose to register the helper globally, however:

 ```javascript
 // Name is optional